Deploy to the Decentralized Web with IPFS

 00:43:09 - Anthony Campolo

 Okay, cool.
 So that's the stuff that we have pinned right now.
-So if you see the very last one, it has you.
-You pinned recursively.
-So let's go into.
-Yeah, now let's go into our IPFS desktop application.
+If you see the very last one, it has you pinned recursively.
+So now let's go into our IPFS Desktop application.

 00:43:25 - Ben Myers

 You got it.
 We've installed that ahead of time.
 Oh, that's just the installer.
 Okay, let me just use the Spotlight search.
-It's sinking it secretly behind here.
+It's thinking.
+Is it secretly behind here?
 Is this your card?

 00:43:55 - Anthony Campolo

 Yes.
 All right, cool.
-So this is.
-So you see, we're connected and you can see bandwidth and metrics and stuff like that.
-And go to files on the left.
+So you see we're connected, and you can see bandwidth and metrics and stuff like that.
+Go to Files on the left.

 00:44:14 - Ben Myers

-The fun fact, clicking files doesn't necessarily take you to files immediately.
+Fun fact: clicking Files doesn't necessarily take you to Files immediately.

 00:44:19 - Anthony Campolo

-Yeah.
-Imagine it's just lagging because of the stream.
-All right, so this.
-Right now, we don't see anything.
-So click import on the top right.
+Yeah, I imagine it's just lagging because of the stream.
+All right, so right now we don't see anything.
+Click Import on the top right.

 00:44:29 - Ben Myers